-Marketing and Technology 2019 – our thoughts
+Marketing and Technology 2019 overview

 In the past years, as a marketing team, we willingly participated in events organized by Collegium Da Vinci, addressed to marketing enthusiasts and observers of the trends on the market of modern technologies – we couldn’t miss this edition.